harbaum/ftDuino-controller/README.md

 using the [install script](html/install.sh).

-If everthing has been setup correctly the firmware will boot into a user interface allowing it to be integrated into any WLAN which in turn can be used to log into the ftDuino32 with a browser to write and run custom Python applications.
+If everthing has been setup correctly the firmware will boot into a user interface allowing it to be integrated into any WLAN which in turn can be used to log into the ftDuino remote controller with a browser to write and run custom Python applications.